insys-icom/M3_Container/doc/Directories_and_files.md

-This repository offers the directory structure and scripts to create new containers.
+This repository offers the directory structure and scripts to create new containers with the M3SDK.

 Overview of the directories
 ===========================